decagondev/BandersnatchExperiments/tickets/secondTicket.md

 ## Deliverables

-Submit the following on Canvas:
+Submit the following in your course:
 - Link to your forked repo with the added code for the landing page
 - Link to a Loom video answering the prompt in the Canvas assignment